Ken Scotland: Tributes

 He was a physically slight man by the standards of modern professional rugby players, but a giant of the game on a global level during his pomp in the late 1950s and early 1960s, creating a legacy which has endured to this day.
 Before [Ken] Scotland, full-backs attacked from deep off kicked ball, but he helped revolutionise the position as one of the first of the breed to join the back-line as a strike-runner.

 The modest and softly-spoken Scotland was an unlikely rugby revolutionary, and his role in glamourising the full-back position had a lot to do with circumstance.
 Having played almost all his rugby at stand-off up until being selected at full-back in the second national trial ahead of the 1957 Five Nations, he found himself deployed at a high level in a position he was not really familiar with, and his background compelled him to push forward more than his predecessors in that role would ever have dreamed of.
 It should be said that the conviction with which he embraced the new role reflected a steely determination and powerful competitive instinct which was not apparent in his off-field demeanour.

 Tom Kiernan was being interviewed on the occasion of his fiftieth cap for Ireland, and was asked who he thought was the greatest rugby player of his time, and replied,:"Ken Scotland.
 It was a privilege to be on the same field as him."
 Arthur Smith called him "the best passer of a ball I played with."

-Allan Massie puts him in a class with Jackie Kyle, Mike Gibson and Barry John, and says:
+Allan Massie (who attended Trinity College, Cambridge, at the same time as Scotland) puts him in a class with Jackie Kyle, Mike Gibson and Barry John, and says:

 "His sense of position was very fine, sometimes uncanny; it was very rare to see him caught out, and he played in the days when full-backs received even more bombardment than they do now...
 He kicked beautifully with either foot.
 His tackling, though not destructive in the Bruce Hay manner, for he was slim and light of build, was very safe.
 I recall vividly one try-saving tackle in 1961 on the Welsh winger Dewi Bebb; it could have been used to illustrate a textbook and carried Bebb well into touch.

 "He was first full-back fully to exploit the attacking possibilities of the game.
 He wasn't of course the first to refuse to be restricted to a fielding, tackling and kicking role, but not even the great New Zealander Bob Scott had brought the same spirit of intelligent adventure to the position."

-Death
+Later life and death

-Scotland died from cancer on 7 January 2023, at the age of 86.
+Ken Scotland published his autobiography in 2020.
+He died from cancer on 7 January 2023, at the age of 86.